-Some of the best defenses against the virus are practical solutions anyone can (and should) implement: Wash your hands frequently; maintain social distancing; avoid touching your eyes, nose, and mouth; and practise good respiratory hygiene.
+Some of the best defences against the virus are practical solutions anyone can (and should) implement: wash your hands frequently, maintain social distancing, avoid touching your eyes, nose, and mouth, and practice good respiratory hygiene.

-Job interviews are one practice that's been especially affected in the wake of COVID-19 ‒ meeting in close quarters face to face is viewed as too risky in light of the virus' contagiousness.
+Job interviews are one practice that have been especially affected in the wake of COVID-19 ‒ meeting in close quarters, face to face is viewed as too risky in light of the virus' contagiousness.

 Global employers are cancelling face-to-face interviews